Counting Cycles with AI: Counting Cycles with AI: Computationally Efficient Equivalent Forms with Applications: Introduction

+This algorithm satisfies the two properties we seek.
+First, it is theoretically rigorous, since we prove that its output yields a symbolic expression of $C_m$ as the sum of SEA terms and IFS terms.
+Second, it is easy to follow by AI systems, because the algorithm is formulated entirely in the language of graph theory.
+Since graph theory is a field with highly structured notation and abundant training data available to modern AI systems, communicating this algorithm with AI becomes effective.

+We use AI to implement this algorithm through carefully designed prompts.
+While many AI tools are available, we focus primarily on DeepSeek-R1 (DS), which has been shown to be competitive in solving mathematical problems (e.g., \cite{DS-math}).
+For completeness and cross validation, we also investigate several other AI systems using the same prompts; see Table~\ref{tab:results}.

+Guided by our prompts, DS is able to successfully understand and execute the proposed algorithm (see Section~\ref{sec:results} for details).
+As the final output, DS produces Python code such that, for any input $m \geq 3$, the code generates an explicit formula that satisfies Definition~\ref{def:CEEF}.
+This resolves the CEEF problem for general $m$ and arbitrary symmetric matrices $A$.

 Our contribution is two-fold.
-First, we show that AI can be a powerful research assistant for human in tackling difficult open math problems.
-There are very few existing works on using AI to tackle research-level math problems \cite{alfarano2024lyapunov}.
-In such a difficult setting, whether AI can be really useful remains largely unclear.
-Our paper assures that, even in such a difficult setting, AI can be useful with appropriate guidance and prompts, and we showcase how to use AI properly.
-Second, we solve a long-standing open problem by finding a computationally efficient formula for each $C_m$, $m \geq 3$.
-Compared with existing works (e.g., \cite{Russian, Harry}), we use novel graph theory which has not been used before, and make a timely contribution by finding the formulas that are badly needed in areas such as network analysis \cite{gao2017testing, Jin2021optimal, EstK, Kong}, estimating spiked eigenvalues \cite{Kong}, and matrix testing \cite{Chen}.
+First, we solve a long-standing open problem in combinatorics--the CEEF problem.
+Compared with existing works, we use novel graph theory which has not been used before, and make a timely contribution by finding the formulas that are demanded in several research areas such as network analysis, estimating spiked eigenvalues, and matrix testing (see Section~\ref{sec:applications}).
+Second, we show that AI can be a powerful research assistant for humans in tackling difficult open math problems.
+For difficult research-level math problems, whether AI can be truly useful is largely unclear.
+Our paper assures that AI can be useful with appropriate guidance and prompts, and we showcase how to use AI properly.

-{\bf Remark 1}.
-The cycle count statistic $C_m$ is closely related to the statistic $\mathrm{trace}(A^m)$, but the former has several appealing properties which the latter does not have.
-For example, in network setting, we frequently assume that for a low-rank matrix $\Omega$, $\mathbb{E}[A] = \Omega - \mathrm{diag}(\Omega)$.
-Then if the network is sparse and a mild regularity condition holds, $\mathbb{E}[C_m] \approx \mathrm{trace}(\Omega^m)$ and $\mathrm{Var}(C_m) \approx C_m$.
-These properties make the cycle count statistic very useful in problems such as network testing and network goodness-of-fit, among others \cite{Jin2021optimal, EstK, GOF}.